cristinaponcela/cristinaponcela.github.io/_posts/2024-12-03-Out In Tech U's Mentorship Program.md

 ![Desktop View](/assets/img/HabitTracker/ScheduledCall.png){: .right, h: "200px"}

+## GRDB's Thread Safety

 As all fun projects are, this was incredibly annoying at times.
-I had many issues when dealing with the database, and I quickly met my nemesis: "Error: the mothods are not reentrant".
+I had many issues when dealing with the database, and I quickly met my nemeses: "Fatal error: Database methods are not reentrant" and "Fatal error: Database was not used on the correct thread.".

 A lot of big words incoming, but I swear it's easier than it sounds: